 - sea salt and fresh ground pepper

-- 1 avocado cubed
+- 1 avocado - cubed

-- fresh cilantro leaves coarsely chopped
+- fresh cilantro leaves - coarsely chopped

-- 4 burrito sized tortillos
+- 4 burrito sized tortillas

-Get everything prepped ahead of cooking.
+- Get everything prepped ahead of cooking.

-Add a tablespoon of coconut oil to 2 saute pans over medium-high heat.
+- Add a tablespoon of coconut oil to 2 saute pans over medium-high heat.
 Add the thin-sliced potatoes to one, and the nopales to the other.
 Saute the potatoes until golden brown on the edges and tender.

-Saute the nopales until they give up their liquid and it is evaporated.
+- Saute the nopales until they give up their liquid and it is evaporated.
 They should be tender and beginning to brown.
 Scrape the nopales to one side, and add the tofu.
 Using a potato masher or pastry cutter, break the tofu apart into crumbles. continue cooking until they begin to brown and the texture resembles ground meat.

-Add the tender potatoes and the black beans to the tofu and nopales.
+- Add the tender potatoes and the black beans to the tofu and nopales.
 Season with garlic and cumin, salt and pepper.
 Cook an additional 4 to 5 minutes to let the flavors combine.

-Warm the red chile sauce (or salsa) and tortillas.
+- Warm the red chile sauce (or salsa) and tortillas.
 Wrap the sautéed mixture along with the avocado, warmed red chile sauce (or salsa), and cilantro in a warm tortilla.
 Enjoy!